 My signature acknowledges that I have received the link to Student Handbook, and that I am aware it is my individual responsibility, as a student at Raymond S. Kellis High School, to have reviewed and abide by the contents of the Handbook.

-r LLASL r NIIV i
+. ==

 STUDENT NAME

 Student Signature:

 Parent Signature:

 Date:

-HIGH SCHOOL 2021-2022 STUDENT HANDBOOK
+HIGH SCHOOL 2022-2023 STUDENT HANDBOOK

 TABLE OF CONTENTS